 The Company is periodically the subject of various pending and threatened legal actions and claims.
-In the opinion of management of the Company, adequate provision has been made in the Company's condensed consolidated financial statements as of March 31, 2021 and 2020 with respect to such matters.
-See Note 5.
-Settlement and Payment Agreements to the condensed consolidated financial statements as of March 31, 2021 for additional items and details.
+In the opinion of management of the Company, adequate provision has been made in the Company's condensed consolidated financial statements as of June 30, 2021 and 2020 with respect to such matters.
+See Note 5 for additional items and details.